Chapter 17

 Let us notice the following verses,

-For our second example let us read how, during a severe year drought, while Elijah was fleeing from King Ahab, God supernaturally provided for his physical needs.
+For our second example let us read how, while Elijah was fleeing from King Ahab during a severe drought, God supernaturally provided for his physical needs.
 A good summary of God's faithfulness to Elijah is recorded for us in,

 1 Kings 17:1-6